 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-If you’re a Deakin alumni commencing a postgraduate award course, you may be eligible to receive a 15% reduction per unit on your enrolment fees.
+If you’re a Deakin alumnus commencing a postgraduate award course, you may be eligible to receive a 10% reduction per unit on your enrolment fees.

 This course teaches students the skills required to manage the impact of technologies in organisations, understand the role of technology in managing knowledge and information, and recognise the role of modern information systems in society and business.

-Completion of this course grants eligibility for entry as a Professional member of the Australian Computer Society (ACS).
+The Master of Information Systems is accredited by the Australian Computer Society (ACS).
+Completion of this course grants eligibility for entry as a professional member of the Australian Computer Society (ACS).

 Course learning outcomes